 South America has its fair share of fiery young talent, but the vast majority hails from Brazil.

-After impressively taking down Team Liquid in the online portion of ECS Season 8 and qualifying for ESL Pro League Season 10 through the domestic group, Sharks had shown that Argentine talent also exists within their region.
+After impressively taking down Team Liquid in the online portion of ECS Season 8, and qualifying for ESL Pro League Season 10 through the domestic group, Sharks have shown that Argentine talent also exists within their region.

 - Read More - Can Meyern Save MIBR

 As MIBR seek to re-establish themselves as a contender on the international circuit, without former star Marcelo "coldzera" David, meyern will be under one of the all-time greatest in-game leaders, in the form of Gabriel "FalleN" Toledo.

 Twistzz echoed this prediction after he was named as the nineth best player of 2019 by HLTV:

 ”I think meyern has the best chance to enter the top 20 next year.
 If MIBR can get their performance up, maybe make one more roster change to get their footing and if they have some good runs next year, I think he’ll be able to put up high numbers once he gets the experience.
 Right now, his numbers aren’t the greatest, but I believe he’ll be able to pick up his individual skill.”